Memories and Lessons From My Grandmothers

 Take the high road.

-In my heart of hearts I hope, like you hope, a little signal will flash into our grandchildren’s heads when confronted with life’s hills and valleys and they will think: My grandmother said this or my grandmother showed me that.
+In my heart of hearts, I hope as you hope, a little signal will flash into our grandchildren’s heads when confronted with life’s hills and valleys and they will think: My grandmother said this or my grandmother showed me that.
 That is our ultimate gift.